zaphiro-technologies/protobuf/README.md

 #### Go

 1. Set-up the infrastructure using `make docker-start`.
-1. Launch the producer `make produce-measurements-go`
+1. Launch the example `make example-measurements-go`
-1. Launch the consumer `make consume-measurements-go`
+1. Press any key to stop

 ## Contributing to Protocol Buffers